Deep learning: Drug discovery and toxicology

 A large percentage of candidate drugs fail to win regulatory approval.
 These failures are caused by insufficient efficacy (on-target effect), undesired interactions (off-target effects), or unanticipated toxic effects.
 Research has explored use of deep learning to predict the biomolecular targets, off-targets, and toxic effects of environmental chemicals in nutrients, household products and drugs.

 AtomNet is a deep learning system for structure-based rational drug design.
 AtomNet was used to predict novel candidate biomolecules for disease targets such as the Ebola virus and multiple sclerosis.

 In 2017 graph neural networks were used for the first time to predict various properties of molecules in a large toxicology data set.
 In 2019, generative neural networks were used to produce molecules that were validated experimentally all the way into mice.

-Customer relationship management

-Deep reinforcement learning has been used to approximate the value of possible direct marketing actions, defined in terms of RFM variables.
-The estimated value function was shown to have a natural interpretation as customer lifetime value.

 Recommendation systems

 Recommendation systems have used deep learning to extract meaningful features for a latent factor model for content-based music and journal recommendations.
 Multi-view deep learning has been applied for learning user preferences from multiple domains.
 The model uses a hybrid collaborative and content-based approach and enhances recommendations in multiple tasks.